gruco0002/FluidSolver/README.md

 `vcpkg.json`.
 Install vcpkg and setup the *toolchain file from vcpkg* for CMake before loading the project.
 If done so, all dependencies will be downloaded automatically with vcpkg while CMake configures the project.

-**Currently the `Docking Branch` of the library `Dear ImGui` is used.
-You (may) need to define an overlay port for vcpkg, or provide the library in another way, if you want to use this feature!**

 ### Compiling
 Only 64-bit compilation with the C++17 standard is supported.
 The project may work under other conditions but this is not tested.
 Use CMake to compile the project: